 Reach out to General Motors, Goodyear and Windstream Corporation:

 DiscoverOrg customers have access to thousands of trigger events per month that can spark great sales opportunities.
-For each of the 20,000 companies in the DiscoverOrg database, we have 96% direct dial phone numbers, 98% verified emails, and organization charts on every account.
+For each of the 20,000 companies in the DiscoverOrg database, we have the highest rate of direct dial phone numbers, 95% verified emails, and organization charts on every account.
 We’ve done all of the hard work for you – now get at it and make the sale.

 General Motors (Detroit, MI): Michael Wolfe has been promoted from Director of Information Technology to Chief Information Officer & Executive Director of Global Connected Customer Experience.
 Wolfe reports to GM’s CIO Randy Mott.
 He will be charged with overseeing all IT operations of the Global Connected Customer Experience group, including the OnStar subsidiary and its call centers.